 Heroin is a short-acting opioid, meaning it enters and leaves the bloodstream quickly.
-Furthermore, withdrawal symptoms first surface only 6 to 12 hours after a person’s last dose of heroin.
+Furthermore, withdrawal symptoms first surface only six to 12 hours after a person’s last dose of heroin.
 These symptoms peak within 72 hours, meaning side effects and cravings are most severe during this time.
-Symptoms generally subside after 5 to 10 days.
+Symptoms generally subside after five to 10 days.

-Despite this, however, post-acute withdrawal symptoms (PAWS) can persist for up to months following detox.
-Fortunately, these symptoms are mild and include cravings, difficulty sleeping, and feelings of anxiety.
+Despite this, however, post-acute withdrawal symptoms (PAWS) can persist for months following detox.
+Fortunately, these symptoms are usually mild.
+They include cravings, difficulty sleeping, and feelings of anxiety.
 Thankfully, those who undergo detox safely at a licensed facility are far less likely to develop PAWS.

 Heroin withdrawal symptoms vary depending on the person and the severity of their addiction.
-This process can be emotionally and physically draining.
-Because of these effects, it isn’t ideal to detox at home.
-Unfortunately, an individual can become medically unstable while in withdrawal without proper treatment.
-They also face a higher risk of relapse as their cravings can quickly get out of control.
+This makes the detox process emotionally and physically draining.
+Therefore, it isn’t ideal to detox at home.
+Unfortunately, an individual can become medically unstable while in withdrawal without proper medical supervision.
+They also face a higher risk of relapse as their cravings can quickly grow out of their control.

-During heroin detox, you are likely to experience a combination of the following withdrawal symptoms:
+During heroin detox in Atlanta, clients are likely to experience a combination of the following withdrawal symptoms:

 Our qualified medical team administers specific detox medications to help individuals maintain sobriety and prevent relapse.
 These medications accomplish this by relieving cravings and reducing the severity of withdrawal symptoms.
-For example, methadone is one of the most common drugs used in heroin detox as it tricks the brain into believing a person is still using heroin.
-Nevertheless, however, this opioid agonist does not result in a high or give individuals a synthetic sense of euphoria.
+For example, methadone is one of the most common drugs used in heroin detox, as it “tricks” the brain into believing a person is still using heroin.
+However, this opioid agonist does not result in a “high” or give a synthetic sense of euphoria.

 Individuals are safely tapered off of methadone as treatment progresses.
 Buprenorphine is a partial opioid agonist that acts similarly to methadone.
-In contrast, however, it is not as potent and is more suitable for long-term use.
+However, it is not as potent and is more suitable for long-term use.
 Another commonly administered medication is naltrexone.
-It prevents individuals from getting high.
-Lastly, this medication accomplishes blocks the actions of opioids.
+It prevents individuals from getting high by blocking the actions of opioids.

-Additionally, patients get anti-nausea medications to relieve the unpleasant stomach symptoms that occur during detox.
-Antidepressants help individuals cope with the depression and anxiety often associated with withdrawal.
+Additionally, patients receive anti-nausea medications to relieve the unpleasant stomach symptoms that often occur during heroin detox.
+Also, antidepressants help individuals cope with the depression and anxiety often associated with withdrawal.